Sadanic languages: History

-The Indo Aryan languages of Jharkhand such as Nagpuri, Panchpargania, Kurmali, Khortha are known as Sadani languages.
-Earlier linguist had classified these languages as dialects of Bhojpuri and Magahi language.
-But recent research suggest that these languages are developed from a single ancient language in the past and are closer to each other than any other languages.
+The Indo Aryan languages of Jharkhand such as Nagpuri, Panchpargania, Kurmali, and Khortha are known as Sadani languages.
+Earlier linguists had classified these languages as dialects of Bhojpuri and Magahi, but recent research suggests that these languages developed from a single ancestor language and are closer to each other than to other Bihari languages.
 Their differences are due to their geographical distribution and contact with different tribal Munda languages.